Brokerage sweep program

 If you're flagged as a PDT while enrolled, your enrollment will be paused from the brokerage sweep program and your cash swept back from the program banks.
 Any accrued interest will be paid to your brokerage account, but you won’t accrue any additional interest until you are unflagged as a PDT.
 For more details, review Brokerage cash sweep and PDT.

 The brokerage cash sweep is an added feature to your Robinhood Financial, LLC brokerage account.
 Robinhood Gold is offered through Robinhood Financial LLC.
-For more information, see the Robinhood Gold User Agreement.
+For more information, review the Robinhood Gold User Agreement.

 Interest is earned on uninvested cash swept from your brokerage account to program banks.
 Program banks pay interest on your swept cash, minus any fees paid to Robinhood.
-As of May 4, 2023, the Annual Percentage Yield (APY) that you will receive is 1.5%, or 4.65% for Gold customers.
+The Annual Percentage Yield (APY) is 1.5% as of August 11, 2022 or 5% for Robinhood Gold members as of Nov 15, 2023.
 The APY might change at any time at the program banks' discretion.
 Additionally, any fees Robinhood receives may vary and is subject to change.
 Neither Robinhood Financial LLC nor any of its affiliates are banks.

-With the brokerage cash sweep program, the uninvested cash in your brokerage account (cash intended for investing but that you have not yet invested or spent) is swept to program banks, where it becomes eligible for FDIC insurance up to $1.5 million or $250,000 per program bank, inclusive of any other deposits you may already hold at the bank in the same ownership capacity.
-Starting on or after June 1, 2023, FDIC insurance will increase to $2 million.
+With the brokerage cash sweep program, the eligible uninvested cash in your brokerage account (unrestricted cash intended for investing but that you have not yet invested or spent) is swept to program banks, where it becomes eligible for FDIC insurance up to $2.25 million or $250,000 per program bank, inclusive of any other deposits you may already hold at the bank in the same ownership capacity.
+If you opt out of one or more program banks, your FDIC insurance coverage may be reduced.
 Note that until funds are swept to a program bank, they are held in your brokerage account which is protected by SIPC.
 Once funds are swept to a program bank, they are no longer held in your brokerage account and are not protected by SIPC.
-However, these funds are eligible for FDIC insurance through the Program Banks subject to FDIC insurance coverage limits.
-Review the IND Disclosures for more information.
+However, these funds are eligible for FDIC insurance through the Program Banks subject to FDIC insurance coverage limits and any capacity limitations at the banks.
+Review the IntraFi Network Deposit Sweep Program Agreement for more information.

-Robinhood Financial LLC (member SIPC) is a registered broker dealer.
-Robinhood Securities, LLC (member SIPC) is a registered broker dealer and provides brokerage clearing services.
-All are subsidiaries of Robinhood Markets, Inc. (Robinhood).
+Robinhood Financial LLC (member SIPC) is a registered broker-dealer.
+Robinhood Securities, LLC (member SIPC) is a registered broker-dealer and provides brokerage clearing services.
+Both are subsidiaries of Robinhood Markets, Inc. (Robinhood).